dataprofessor/streamlit-for-datascience/content/Lesson-5.md

 Sorting columns in a spreadsheet software like Excel, Sheets or Numbers may be a trivial task of simpling clicking on the column name but for Pandas that may not be the case.
 Particularly, one can sort values in a Pandas DataFrame by using the `sort_values()` method while specifying which columns as input arguments.

-As an example, let's try sorting the DataFrame by a specific column (e.g. `MolLogP`):
+As an example, let's try sorting the DataFrame by a specific column (e.g. `MolLogP`).
 ```Python
 df.sort_values(by=['MolLogP'])
 ```